Concepts

 GET /catalogorGET /catalog?item_id=...; store the code in your database or config when you link your products to CardPlusPay.

-Price vs face value (charged vs denomination)
+Price vs face value (list, charged, denomination)

 Response envelope